 The tenant must be served a notice that indicates when they should appear in court to defend against the eviction.

-Step 5: Attend the court hearing
+Step 5: Attend the Court Hearing

 At the hearing, the court will hear a landlord’s arguments and any defenses that a tenant may have against the eviction.
-A judgement will be made, and the tenant will either be allowed to remain on the property or forcibly removed by the sheriff.
+A judgment will be made, and the tenant will either be allowed to remain on the property or forcibly removed by the sheriff.

 Related Indiana Court Forms